The Computer(Copyright © 2016 Piero Scaruffi)

 VonNeumann understood that this method is perfectly suited for the electronic computer.
 His wife Klara VonNeumann and Nicholas Metropolis of the Los Alamos lab programmed the ENIAC of Aberdeen in 1948 to run the Monte Carlo method, first on fusion and then on fission problems.
 Ulam and Metropolis published the first paper on the Monte Carlo method in 1949.

 The IAS computer was operational in the spring of 1951.
 It was much smaller than the ENIAC because because it contained "only" 2000 vacuum tubes compared with ENIAC's 16,000.
+The memory was implemented in Williams tubes.
 While the ENIAC at Aberdeen in 1950 was being used by meteorologist Jule Charney for weather simulations, the IAS machine helped Los Alamos simulate the hydrogen bomb.

 The research on the hydrogen bomb provided further impetus for the development of the IAS machine, and the IAS machine allowed the simulation that led to the hydrogen bomb designed by Ulam and Teller that was tested in November 1952 on one of the Marshall Islands.